Jorge L. Araneta: Personal life

 Araneta is married to Stella Márquez-Araneta from Colombia who won as Miss International in 1960.
 She is of Spanish and Polish heritage.
 They were married in 1962 at the Metropolitan Cathedral of Saint Peter in Cali, Colombia.
 His siblings were Judy A. Roxas (1934–2025) and Maria Lourdes A. Fores (1938–2023).
-Among his nephews and nieces are Mar Roxas and the late chief Margarita Fores.
+Among his nephews and nieces are former senator Mar Roxas and the late chef Margarita Fores.

 He is also an avid traveller, a cockfighter, a wine collector, and also owns a wine shop in Novotel Manila Araneta Center, named Sabor Bar de Vinos.
 He also loves eating Italian food.